 "…Permit me to convey my heartfelt appreciation to the board of trustees and the university community for bestowing upon me the immense honor of becoming Rider University’s sixth president. "

 Mordechai Rozanski became Rider University’s sixth president on August 1, 2003 and retired on July 31, 2015.

-Guided by a comprehensive strategic plan, President Rozanski in partnership with the Rider community has led a successful program of institutional renewal that is advancing the University to the next level of excellence.
+Guided by a comprehensive strategic plan, President Rozanski, in partnership with the Rider community, led a successful program of institutional renewal that advanced the University to the next level of excellence.

-President Rozanski’s 35-year career in higher education includes academic leadership roles at Adelphi University, Fairleigh Dickinson University, and Wagner College.
-In 1993, he was selected to be the president of the University of Guelph, in Ontario, Canada, where he served until 2003.
+President Rozanski’s 45-year career in higher education includes academic leadership roles at Adelphi University, Fairleigh Dickinson University, and Wagner College.
+In 1993, he was selected to be the President of the University of Guelph, in Ontario, Canada, where he served until 2003.
 During his tenure at Guelph, President Rozanski led the University to national prominence as Canada’s top-rated comprehensive university on three occasions.
 He also presided over two successful capital campaigns that exceeded $100 million and increased Guelph’s endowment by 300 percent.

 Dr. Rozanski earned his B.A. in History from McGill University in Montreal, Canada and his Ph.D. in Chinese History and Chinese-American Relations from the University of Pennsylvania.
 His research, lectures and publications have focused on Chinese-American relations, international education and higher education.

 Dr. Rozanski and his wife Bonnie reside in the president’s residence adjacent to the Rider campus in Lawrenceville, N.J.